Convex Programming Based Spectral Clustering: Algorithm and Analysis Results

-There is a line of research that explores the practical success of spectral clustering from theoretical perspective.
-Spectral clustering maps the nodes of a graph onto points in real space through the spectral embedding.
-Using the Davis-Kahan theorem from matrix perturbation theory, Ng et al. \cite{Ng02} showed that the resulting points are near orthogonal.
-Kannan et al.\ \cite{Kan04} introduced a bicriteria to quantify the quality of clusters where one criterion is the inside conductance of a cluster, as defined in (\ref{Eq: inside conductance}), and the other is the total weight of the inter-cluster edges.
+There is a line of research that explores spectral clustering from a theoretical perspective.
+Spectral clustering maps the nodes of a graph onto points in real space through the spectral embedding map.
+Using the Davis-Kahan theorem from matrix perturbation theory, Ng et al.\ \cite{Ng02} showed that the resulting points are nearly orthogonal.
+Kannan et al.\ \cite{Kan04} introduced bicriteria to quantify the quality of clusters where one criterion is the inside conductance of a cluster, which was explained in Section \ref{Subsec: conductance}, and the other is the total weight of the inter-cluster edges.
 They assumed that a graph has clusters such that the inside conductance of the clusters is large and the total weight of the inter-cluster edges is small.
-Then, they evaluated how close the output is to the clusters.
-As we saw in Section \ref{Subsec: conductance}, Gharan and Trevisan \cite{Gha14} derived a condition for the existence of clusters such that the inside conductance is large and the outside conductance is small.
-Furthermore, they developed a simple algorithm to find such clusters.
-As described above, Peng et al.\ \cite{Pen15, Pen17} showed the performance of KSC on a graph having a gap on $\Upsilon_G = \lambda_{k+1} / \rho_G$, and the results was improved by Kolev and Mehlhorn \cite{Kol16}.
-Sinop \cite{Sin16} studied spectral clustering on an edge expansion problem, which is related to the conductance problem, and evaluated the accuracy of output using a similar measurement to $\Upsilon_G$.
+They evaluated how close the output is to the clusters.
+As we saw in Section \ref{Subsec: conductance}, Gharan and Trevisan \cite{Gha14} showed that, if there is a large gap between $\lambda_k$ and $\lambda_{k+1}$, there exists a $k$-way partition of a graph with a large inside conductance and small outside conductance.
+Here, recall that $\lambda_k$ and $\lambda_{k+1}$ are the $k$th and the $(k+1)$th smallest eigenvalues of the normalized Laplacian of the graph.
+They also showed that, if a graph satisfies $\lambda_{k+1} > 0$, there is a polynomial time algorithm that outputs a $\ell$-way partition of the graph that is a $(\Omega(\lambda_{k+1}^2 / k^4), O(k^6\sqrt{\lambda_k}) )$-clustering where $1 \le \ell \le k$.
+Dey et al.\ \cite{Dey19} developed a greedy algorithm that partitions the node set of a graph into clusters with a large inside conductance and small outside conductance.
+They showed that, if there is a large gap between $\lambda_k$ and $\lambda_{k+1}$, the output of the algorithm is close to a $(\Omega(\lambda_{k+1} / k), O(k^3\sqrt{\lambda_k}) )$-clustering.
+Sinop \cite{Sin16} studied a spectral clustering algorithm in the context of the edge expansion problem, which is related to the conductance problem, and evaluated the accuracy of its output by using a similar measurement to $\Upsilon$.